Empedocles (490 BC to 430 BC)

 When we study the polarity of the opposite signs, there is a common theme but with two extremes.
 We can identify with one sign or the other, but when we see the need to work on this area, we generally look to the other side of the chart to try to figure out how to find balance.
 This matches with the ideas of temperance in ancient philosophy.

-It is hard to find more sources for this theory of the qualities of the elements today.
+It wasn’t able to find more sources for this theory of the qualities of the elements, but I’ll keep looking.

 Plato describes the Creation of the elements in “Timaeus”.